 What is United Basic Economy?

-• Baggage: Get a personal item for free; pay $30 each way for a checked bag (or $60 each way to Europe).
-No carry-ons allowed unless flying to Europe.
+• Baggage: Get a personal item for free; pay at least $35 each way for a checked bag (or $75 each way to Europe).
+No carry-ons allowed unless flying to Europe or other long-haul international destinations.

-• Seat Selection: Available for a fee, typically starting at $10.
-Otherwise, seats are automatically assigned.
+• Seat Selection: Available for a fee, typically starting around $10.
+Otherwise, seats are automatically assigned at check-in.

 • Boarding: Boards the plane last in the final boarding group.